tinart/H2O2_RDE/README.md

 create_rde_analysis_file_structure.py -p 'PATH/TO/DATA' -o '.old_file_ext' -n '.new_file_ext'

-  '-p', '--path', required=True, help="Path to the directory containing the files") \n '-o', '--old', required=True, help="Old file extension to be replaced" '-n', '--new', required=True, help="New file extension to replace the old one"
+  '-p', '--path', required=True, help="Path to the directory containing the files")<br>
+  '-o', '--old', required=True, help="Old file extension to be replaced" '-n', '--new', required=True, help="New file extension to replace the old one"